 How to obtain a permit as a migrant worker

-For migrant workers (contract workers), the work permit is obtained by the local employer — again through the single portal labourmigration.moh.gov.ge.
-This applies to both office and remote employees, even if they live outside Georgia.
+For migrant workers (contract employees), the work permit is obtained by the local employer—again through the single portal labourmigration.moh.gov.ge.

 At the same time, foreigners employed in Georgia under a contract and working from another country are not required to obtain a D1 work visa and a residence permit.
 We will write more about this later.

-New employees hired by a Georgian company after March 1, 2026, must follow the procedures listed in this section immediately.
-However, if an employee is already working, and the organization has entered them in the register of labor migrants before the specified date, there is a transition period until January 1, 2027, to complete the new paperwork.
+For new employees hired by a Georgian company after March 1, 2026, the procedures in this section must be initiated immediately.
+However, if an employee is already working and the organization has registered them in the migrant worker registry before the specified date, a transition period is granted until January 1, 2027

 1. Checking the local labor market

-If the Employment Agency is unable to propose suitable candidates within 10 days, or if they are not suitable for the employer for valid reasons, the employer will be allowed to apply for their migrant worker of choice.
+If the Employment Agency is unable to propose suitable candidates within 10 days or the candidates are deemed unsuitable, the employer may apply for a migrant worker.

 Please note that the 10-day job posting requirement does not apply to employees of organizations with international company status, innovative startups, and highly paid specialists with a salary of GEL 15,000/month (approximately USD 5,600).
 If this describes you, you can proceed directly to submitting your application.